 Angel Prince is the Founder and Director of Prince Dance Institute, and the Artistic Director of the nonprofit dance company Prince Dance Theatre.
 She holds a B.A. in Dance and Psychology from Hofstra University in NY, and a masters degree in Contemporary Styles of Dance from the National University of the Arts in Buenos Aires, Argentina.
 Ms. Prince is a recognized teacher for the Hawai‘i State Foundation on Culture and the Arts and serves on the faculty at the Hawaii Performing Arts Festival.
-She has created over fifteen original, evening-length shows including, “Disposable Nation,”“The Greatest Show Off Earth,” and “Que Sueñes Con Las Angelistas”—written with Beth Dunnington—and has presented her work nationally and internationally.
+She has created over fifteen original, evening-length shows including, “Disposable Nation”, “The Greatest Show Off Earth” and “Que Sueñes Con Las Angelistas”—written with Beth Dunnington—and has presented her work nationally and internationally.
 In 2008 she worked with Jack Johnson’s Kokua Hawai‘i Foundation to write the musical, “The Trash Heap,” which toured the state of Hawai‘i.
 Most recently Ms. Prince was honored with the prestigious Tanne Foundation award for her body of work to date.

-Contemporary 4 • Ballet 1 • Performance and Improv
+Contemporary 4 • Ballet 1, 2, 3 • Performance Troupe • Jazz

 Elizabeth Brawner has had a passionate relationship with the art of dance for most of her life.
 Since the age of 4, she has trained in various styles of dance, studying with specialists at workshops and classes in the state and around the world, including Prince Dance Institute’s very own Angel Prince.
 Elizabeth has been teaching with Prince Dance Institute since 2011 and is also a member of the Prince Dance Theatre.
 She is also the dance Coach and Choreographer at Hawaii Preparatory Academy in Waimea.

-Keiki Dance • Contemporary 1, 2, 3 • Trapeze 1, 2
+Keiki Dance • Contemporary 1, 2, 3 • Trapeze 1, 2, 3

 Kat Reuss started in theater, music, and dance as a young child.
 She taught children’s theater across the country for several years before moving to Hawai‘i.
 Kat gained local recognition for her performance as Ariel in the Waimea Community Theater (WCT) production of “The Little Mermaid,” as well as the choreographer for “Spamalot,”—also with WCT.
-She has been teaching and performing aerial silks for over two years on Hawai‘i Island.
+She has been teaching and performing aerial silks for over four years on Hawai‘i Island.
 She teaches acro yoga, silks, and circus arts in Kona at Cirque Hale, as well as here in Waimea.

-Aerial Silks and Acrobatics 1, 2, 3, 4
+Aerial Silks and Acrobatics 1, 2, 3, Adults • Rhythmic Gymnastics

-Acro Tumble, Hoops & Stunts
+Acro Tumble, Hoops & Stunts 1, 2 • Rhythmic Gymnastics

 Mana Ho‘opai, was born and raised in Hilo, Hawai‘i.
 Mana began his dance journey as a Bboy at the age of seventeen in 2004.
 He and a group of friends starting teaching each other how to breakdance and formed their own dance crew called STC (Shock Therapy Crew), which still exists today and is stronger than ever.
 He credits the culture of hip-hop for allowing him to connect with, and teach so many people.